telerik/fiddler-jam-docs/portal/workspaces.md

 - Click on the **Rename workspace** button at the top-right corner.
 - Enter the new workspace name and click on **Rename**.

 >tip The current version of the Fiddler Jam dashboard doesn't allow creating additional workspaces.
-Please contact us directly if you need to create more than one workspace.
+Please contact us directly if you need to make more than one workspace.

 ## Add Submitted Log to Workspace